SpiritFour/whatsanalyze/content/whatsapp-to-pdf.md

 ---
-title: How to create a PDF from your WhatsApp chat
+title: WhatsApp chat to PDF
-description: Learn how to convert your WhatsApp into a beautiful PDF.
+description: Learn how to convert your WhatsApp Chat into a beautiful PDF.
 ---

 Do you want to know how to **analyze** your **WhatsApp chat**?
 You can do it right here in **less than 2 Minutes**.